cakephp/docs/en/development/errors.rst

    Would ignore all deprecations from your ``Models`` directory and the ``Contacts`` plugin in your application.

-.. php:class:: ExceptionRenderer(Exception $exception)

 Changing Exception Handling
 ===========================

-Exception handling offers several ways to tailor how exceptions are handled.
+Exception handling in CakePHP offers several ways to tailor how exceptions are handled.
 Each approach gives you different amounts of control over the exception handling process.

 #. *Listen to events* This allows you to be notified through CakePHP events when
    errors and exceptions have been handled.
-#. *Custom error templates* This allows you to change the rendered view
+#. *Custom templates* This allows you to change the rendered view
    templates as you would any other template in your application.
-#. *Custom ErrorController* This allows you to control how exception
+#. *Custom Controller* This allows you to control how exception
    pages are rendered.
 #. *Custom ExceptionRenderer* This allows you to control how exception
    pages and logging are performed.
-#. *Create & register your own error handler* This gives you complete
+#. *Create & register your own traps* This gives you complete
    control over how errors & exceptions are handled, logged and rendered.
+Use ``Cake\Error\ExceptionTrap`` and ``Cake\Error\ErrorTrap`` as reference when implementing your traps.

 Listen to Events
 ================